AleoAlexander/private-token-workshop/README.md

 ### Funding Your Account

 #### Testnet Faucet
 You'll need some Testnet tokens to deploy and interact with programs onchain.
-Head over to the official [faucet](faucet.aleo.org) and provide the address you just generated to acquire some.
+If you're partcipiating in an in-person workshop, ask one of the leads to send you some.
+Otherwise, head over to the official [faucet](https://faucet.aleo.org).
+For the faucet, you'll need to load your account into one of the official wallet providers.
+Follow instructions on the page for more information.

 #### `.env` File
 Once you've funded your account, return back to the Leo Playground with the project loaded in and open the `.env` file.
 This file is where you can specify the network and endpoint to broadcast to, as well as the private key to sign transactions with.
 Fill in the `PRIVATE_KEY` field with the private key you just generated.